Bhanuprasad2301/home-assignment/README.md

 Name:Bhanu prasad
 id:700762758

-The source code demonstrates linear regression using two approaches:

-1. Closed-form solution (Normal Equation)– directly calculates the best-fit line using matrix operations.
-2. Gradient Descent – iteratively updates the model parameters to minimize the mean squared error (MSE).

-* Generates a synthetic dataset with random points.
-* Calculates the regression line using both methods.
-* Visualizes the results by plotting the data, the regression lines, and the gradient descent loss curve over iterations.
-* Compares the parameter values (intercept and slope) from both methods.
+This demonstrates linear regression using two methods: the closed-form solution and gradient descent.
+It first generates 200 random data points with x uniformly sampled between 0 and 5, and y calculated as y = 3 + 4x + noise, where noise is normally distributed.

+Using the normal equation, it computes the optimal regression line, giving an intercept =3.1052 and slope = 3.9844.
+Then, it uses a custom gradient_descent function with a learning rate of 0.05 and 1000 iterations to iteratively find the parameters, which converge to nearly identical values

+The code also tracks the mean squared error (MSE) over time, ending with a very low error = 0.9338, confirming that the model fits the data well.
+Finally, it plots the dataset along with both regression lines and shows the loss curve, visually demonstrating how gradient descent reduces error until convergence.

-This is a great introduction to understanding how linear regression works mathematically and visually.
+This project is a hands-on illustration of how linear regression works both analytically and numerically, and it highlights that both approaches lead to the same solution when implemented correctly.